Anushka Sharma: Success and expansion into film production (2014–2016)

-Career fluctuations, production focus, and hiatus (2017–present)
+Career fluctuations, production focus and hiatus (2017–2022)

 The 2017 fantasy comedy Phillauri, co-starring Suraj Sharma and Diljit Dosanjh, featured Sharma as a friendly ghost who wants to reunite with her lover.
 In addition to acting and producing, Sharma also sang a song in it.
-She next collaborated with Shah Rukh Khan for the third time in Imtiaz Ali's Jab Harry Met Sejal, a romance about a Gujrati tourist (Sharma) in Europe who falls in love with her tour guide.
+She next collaborated with Shah Rukh Khan for the third time in Imtiaz Ali's Jab Harry Met Sejal, a romance about a Gujrati tourist (Sharma) in Europe who falls in love with her tour guide (Khan).
 Commenting on Sharma's performances in Phillauri and Jab Harry Met Sejal, Uday Bhatia of Mint praised her ability for "straight-faced com[edy]".
 Bhatia, however, criticised her pairing with Khan, 22 years her senior, in the latter film.
 Unlike her 2016 releases, both these films were box office flops.

 Sharma's first film release of 2018 was the horror film Pari, which she starred in and produced.
 It tells the story of Rukhsana (Sharma), a battered young woman living in the wilderness, who is rescued by a benevolent man (played by Parambrata Chatterjee).
 Though Shubhra Gupta of The Indian Express found the film "scatter-brained" and added that "nothing can rescue it, not even a leading lady who is determined to do something different with her producing heft", Sukanya Verma featured her performance in Rediff.com's annual list of best actresses, writing, "going from unhinged to ghastly to mesmeric, here's an actress who's game for everything."
 It earned ₹400 million worldwide against a production budget of ₹180 million.
 Sharma next played a biographer documenting the life of the troubled actor Sanjay Dutt in Rajkumar Hirani's biopic Sanju, starring Ranbir Kapoor in the title role.
 Rajeev Masand commended the film's ensemble but was critical of Sharma's performance, writing that she "sticks out with strange hair and stranger accent".
 Even so, it emerged as her third release to earn over ₹5 billion worldwide.